matter-labs/zksync/README.md

 [![Live on Ropsten](https://img.shields.io/badge/wallet-Live%20on%20Ropsten-blue)](https://ropsten.zksync.io)

 zkSync is a scaling and privacy engine for Ethereum.
-Its current functionality scope includes low gas transfers of ETH and ERC20 tokens in the Ethereum network.
+Its current functionality scope includes low gas transfers of ETH and ERC20 tokens in the E bthereum network.

 ## Description